 When building a web application, it is common that you will need icons in the UI.
 Traditionally, this has been done with images (e.g. png, jpg) which leads to a lot of resource management.

-Font Awesome provides scalable vector icons which can be customized purely through CSS and is completely free for commercial projects.
+Font Awesome provides scalable vector icons that can be customized purely through CSS and some are completely free for commercial projects.
 This is great if you’re tight on implementation deadlines and need generic icons in a hurry.
 In the ideal world, a specifically custom-designed icon set is the way to go.

 - Figure: Examples of Font Awesome icons